paulmelnikow/express-contracts/README.md

 Furthermore, note that the middleware works by extending `res` with a method `checkedJson` which checks `responseContract` before calling `res.json`, thus it is easy to "jump out" of the contract e.g. to send an error.

+Finally, there is an asymmetry between the `requestContract`, which is run over the whole request, and the `responseContract`, which is only run over the payload which eventually becomes the `res.body`.
+This is so that we can additionally enforce contracts on the query string.